Pre-Finno-Ugric substrate: Paleo-Laplandic

-Most of these words have cognates in all Sami languages.
-A more extensive list of such words can be found in G. M. Kert's 2009 work on Sami toponymics.
-Semantically, pre-Sami substrate consists mostly of basic vocabulary terms (i.e. human body parts) and nature/animal names, and lacks terms of kinship and societal organization, which suggests a rather low level of socioeconomic development in pre-Sami cultures.
+Most of these words have cognates in all Sámi languages.
+A more extensive list of such words can be found in G. M. Kert's 2009 work on Sámi toponymics.
+Semantically, pre-Sámi substrate consists mostly of basic vocabulary terms (i.e. human body parts) and nature/animal names, and lacks terms of kinship and societal organization, which suggests a rather low level of socioeconomic development in pre-Sámi cultures.

 Paleo-Lakelandic

-Another group, the Paleo-Lakelandic languages, are a hypothetical group of languages similar to the Paleo-Laplandic languages which influenced the Saami languages more South, that were later assimilated by Finnic people.
-Nevertheless, the Saami substrate vocabulary in Finnish reveals many words of unknown origin which derive from the Paleo-European languages spoken in the region.
+Another group, the Paleo-Lakelandic languages, are a hypothetical group of languages similar to the Paleo-Laplandic languages which influenced the Sámi languages more South, that were later assimilated by Finnic people.
+Nevertheless, the Sámi substrate vocabulary in Finnish reveals many words of unknown origin which derive from the Paleo-European languages spoken in the region.
 Words such as *kāvë 'bend' and *šāpšë have been identified as originating in Paleo-Lakelandic.

 Paleo-Baltic

 The Paleo-Baltic languages are a group of languages that have been proposed to have existed in the Baltic region prior to the migrations of the Indo-Europeans and Finno-Ugrians, that have been hypothesized to have influenced the Baltic and Finnic languages.
 Among the suggested loanwords from a pre-Baltic language include the Finnic words saari 'island', niemi 'cape' and jänis 'hare', alongside the shared words between Baltic and Finnic such as *samanā "moss" and salo 'island'.

 A list of words suggested by Saarikivi as having Paleo-Baltic origin: